 The client was also working with time constraints since their technology partner DealCloud was heading the implementation of the CRM program while our team was in charge of analytics.
 On average, CRM implementation takes around 11 to 12 months, but the longer the implementation would take, the more it would cost the client.
 This is why the client relied on our team to implement their data quickly.

-Our team focused on providing the client with a CRM solution that fit the client’s specific banking needs, time constraints, and data needs.
+Our team focused on providing the client with a consumer relationship management solution that fit the client’s specific banking needs, time constraints, and data needs.
 Along with CRM implementation and data management process, our team focused on moving the client up the maturity curve by introducing them to new data, advanced reporting, and analytics practices that derive more value for bankers and building a custom CRM roadmap for continued success.
 Our team broke down the process into three phases on the client’s roadmap:

 Phase 1: CRM Platform Implementation